gibsonpp/GR-sslcm-data/README.md

 parr throughout the watershed.
 But, again, in practice this is not necessarily achieved due to access constraints, limited sampling time, and other logistical considerations.
-In practice large numbers of tags may go out in fish from a very limited spatial distribution, such that some stream reaches are over-represented and other reaches are under-represented in the tag group.
+In practice large numbers of tags may go out in fish from a limited spatial distribution, such that some stream reaches are over-represented and other reaches are under-represented in the tag group.

 Missing data: